GoogleChrome/web.dev/src/site/content/en/learn/privacy/fingerprinting/index.md

 This helps you confirm if third parties included in your service are using fingerprintable data, or if your own service depends on that.
 You can then consider whether the deliberate fuzzing makes it more difficult to do what you need.
 Consider making corrections accordingly to obtain that data from another source, do without it, or use less granular data.
-* As previously discussed in [Chapter 3](/learn/privacy/third-parties), it's also important to audit your third-party dependencies to see if they are using fingerprinting techniques.
+* As previously discussed in [the third-parties module](/learn/privacy/third-parties), it's also important to audit your third-party dependencies to see if they are using fingerprinting techniques.
 Passive fingerprinting is difficult to detect (and impossible if a third party does it on their server) but fingerprinting mode may flag some fingerprinting techniques, and looking for uses of navigator.userAgent or unexpected creation of `<canvas>` objects may also reveal some approaches